ballerina-platform/ballerina-dev-website/learn/how-to-write-secure-ballerina-code.md

 password="@sha512:{9057ff1aa9509b2a0af624d687461d2bbeb07e2f37d953b1ce4a9dc921a7f19c45dc35d7c5363b373792add57d0d7dc41596e1c585d6ef7844cdf8ae87af443f}"
 ```

-Once the service is restarted with the first configuration file in place, the 'generalUser' will not be able to invoke the service due to authorization failure:
+Once the service is restarted with the first configuration file in place, the `generalUser` will not be able to invoke the service due to authorization failure:

 ```
 curl -k -v -u generalUser:password https://localhost:9091/hello